-Winchester City Council has signed up the Prompt Payment Code thus undertaking to, amongst other things, pay its suppliers and contractors in accordance with the terms and conditions detailed on Purchase Orders and within the terms of a contract.
+Winchester City Council undertakes to pay its supplies and contractors in accordance with the terms and conditions details on purchase orders and within the terms of a contract.
 Where there are no terms explicitly stated, the council aims to make payment within 30 days of receipt of a correct and properly addressed invoice.

 Submitting an invoice

 To help ensure that payments are made promptly suppliers are asked to submit invoices promptly following the provision of goods or services.
 Invoices are to include:

 - an invoice number

 - the invoice date and a tax point date if that is not the same as the invoice date

 - the supplier’s name, address and VAT registration number (if they are registered for VAT)